-If you are supplying goods or services in return for payment and your annual earned income is likely to be over the VAT threshold (£82,000 in March 2016) you must register for VAT and charge VAT on goods and services unless they are exempt or zero-rated.
+If you are supplying goods or services in return for payment and your annual earned income is likely to be over the VAT threshold (£85,000 at April 2020), you must register for VAT and charge VAT on goods and services unless they are exempt or zero-rated.

 Charities are also exempt from paying tax on certain goods and services including building hire and some types of membership fees.

 The rules are quite complex and the cost of getting it wrong can be steep.
 So, get to know the rules that are relevant to your activities and, if you are in any way unsure, take advice and/or get a ruling in writing from HM Revenue and Customs (HMRC).